gitter-badger/enkluplayer/docs/multiplayer.ideas.md

 	var builder = mp
 		// the builder requires a parent
 		.builder(self)

+        // element type, defaults to asset
+        .type(mp.elementTypes.ASSET);

-		// sets the asset
+		// sets the asset from another element
 		.asset(tree)

-		// sets the scripts on this element .scripts([rotate])

 		// this is the default value -- the lifecycle of the element is locked to the session .expiration(mp.expiration.SESSION)